نوع مقاله : مقاله پژوهشی

 Aim: The aim of this research was to investigate the impact of wind speed on the accuracy of the Makkink (MK) method in calculating reference evapotranspiration (ET0) and to modify the model coefficient for windy regions.

-Materials & Methods: Long-term meteorological data from the Ardabil, Aligoudarz, Bijar, Torbat-e Jam, Rafsanjan, Zabol, and Manjil stations were utilized.
+Material & Method: Long-term meteorological data from the Ardabil, Aligoudarz, Bijar, Torbat-e Jam, Rafsanjan, Zabol, and Manjil stations were utilized.
 The ET0 values obtained using the MK method were evaluated against those calculated using the FAO Penman-Monteith (PM) method.
 Finally, the MK model was calibrated, and its coefficient (α) was adjusted for the studied stations.

 Conclusion: A polynomial regression relationship between parameter α and wind speed was obtained for the Torbat-e Jam, Rafsanjan, and Zabol stations, with correlation coefficients of 0.79, 0.72, and 0.90, respectively.
 For the Ardabil, Aligoudarz, and Bijar stations, the model adjustment coefficient was derived by minimizing the sum of squared errors.